Read Smith’s UPDATED plans as of August 5, 2020,

 What should I do if I think I have COVID-19?

 According to the CDC, the most common symptoms of COVID-19 include fever or chills, coughing, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
 Symptoms may appear within two days of exposure and vary in severity from person to person.
-We encourage all students, staff and faculty to complete this Daily Symptom Checklist before attending class or work each day, and stay at home or in your room, and follow the symptoms and reporting guidelines.
+We encourage all students, staff and faculty to complete this Daily Symptom Checklist, and follow the symptoms and reporting guidelines.